Kagiri11/Kagiri11/README.md

-- 👋 Hi, I’m Kagiri
+- 👋 Hi there, I’m Kagiri🤵🏿.
-- 👀 I’m interested in learning and  doing Android Development
+- 👀 I’m interested in learning and building Android related stuff.
-- 💞️ I’m looking to collaborate on Android or Go related projects
+- 🤝 I’m looking to collaborate on Android or Go related projects.
-- 📫 Feel free to reach me
+- 📠 Feel free to reach me.

 <!---
 Kagiri11/Kagiri11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.